- Undergraduate Program

 Courses in this concentration expose students to a wide range of technologies, theoretical perspectives, ethical decision-making skills and writing across media platforms.
 While the range of potential courses is flexible, all courses stress the need to think critically about news and entertainment media.

-Our campus facilities provide opportunities for students to gain hands-on experience in several media, including The University News, KSLU (the student-run radio station), SLU TV, and our department's Digital Media Club.
+Our campus facilities provide opportunities for students to gain hands-on experience with several student media outlets, including The University News, KSLU, and SLU TV.

 The department competitively awards a handful of $1,500 Dan Kelly Scholarships in Broadcast Journalism each year.
 Patrick Daniel "Dan" Kelly was a sportscaster best known for his radio play-by-play coverage for the St. Louis Blues of the National Hockey League.
 Communication majors who plan to pursue a career in broadcast journalism and who meet the requirements can apply for the scholarship.